muftring/iu-indstudy/proposal.md

 Measuring the effects of invasive spreading on temporal networks ability to effectively cluster around stable nodes.

 For the purpose of?
-- predicting stable node activity: stumping, nominating, electing, disposing
+- predicting stable node activity: stumping, nominating, electing, impeaching
 - predicting the formation, expansion, contraction, and dissolution of communities

 ### activities